Sensory User's Manual

 relatively few people ever realize its potential for sensory enjoyment

-by learning how it works and the language of smells.
+by learning both how it funtions and the language terms used to describe smells.
 Professional

 food and wine tasters and perfumers use analogies to common experience

-to describe aromas.
+to record or classify aromas.
 Experts are those that practice and use their

 sense of smell most frequently.